FOSTEUM- genistein, zinc glycinate citrate, and cholecalciferol capsule

 The ingredients in FOSTEUM are Generally Recognized As Safe (GRAS).
 This is the statutory safety standard that the U.S. Food and Drug Administration (FDA) requires of all ingredients added to food products.
 The standard for an ingredient to achieve GRAS status requires technical demonstration of non-toxicity and safety, general recognition of safety through widespread usage and agreement of that safety by experts in the field.

 FOSTEUM acts by restoring and maintaining the balance of bone turnover toward normal levels in osteopenia and osteoporosis.
-Clinical and preclinical data suggest that the genistein in FOSTEUM both reduces osteoclast-mediated bone resorption and stimulates the bone forming activity of osteoblasts.
+Preclinical and clinical data suggest that the genistein in FOSTEUM both reduces osteoclast-mediated bone resorption and stimulates the bone forming activity of osteoblasts.
 The zinc in FOSTEUM acts synergistically with the genistein, and the cholecalciferol improves the absorption of calcium and its deposition into the mineral matrix of bone.

 Osteopenia and osteoporosis generally occur because of hormonal changes associated with the aging process or the use of certain classes of drugs.
 Bone loss associated with these conditions is primarily due to the metabolic imbalance that occurs when osteoclast activity is greater than osteoblast activity.
 The imbalance of bone resorption in excess of bone formation is progressive and often leads to fractures.
 These minimal trauma fractures may lead to significant morbidity and mortality.
-Successful dietary management of the metabolic processes underlying osteopenia and osteoporosis helps to restore the balance of bone resorption versus bone formation and consequently increases bone density over time.
+Successful dietary management of the metabolic processes underlying osteopenia and osteoporosis helps to restore the balance between bone resorption and bone formation and consequently increases bone density over time.

 The genistein in FOSTEUM reduces the activity of osteoclasts and promotes the formation of osteoblasts from progenitor stem cells to increase their number and activity in bone.
 The net effect is an enhancement of bone formation which restores bone remodeling toward normal levels and results in an increase in bone mineral density (BMD) over time.
 Through these clinical dietary modifications, FOSTEUM manages the metabolic processes of osteopenia and osteoporosis.